rathoddt/Kubernetes-Administrator/08-Networking/README.md

 netstat -npa | grep -i etcd
 netstat -npa | grep -i etcd | grep -i 2379 | wc -l
 </code>

+ps aux | grep -i kubelet | grep -i sock ps aux | grep -i kubelet | grep -i container-runtime

+What is the path configured with all binaries of CNI supported plugins

+`ls /opt/cni/bin`

+What is the CNI plugin configured to be used on this kubernetes cluster?
+`ls /etc/cni/net.d`

+What binary executable file will be run by kubelet after a container and its associated namespace are created?
+`cat /etc/cni/net.d/10-flannel.conflist `